tahowallet/taho-dapp-integration-samples/onboard-react-demo/README.md

 # React Demo

 This code has been copied from the [official onboard demo](https://github.com/blocknative/react-demo) \
-(with the slight modifications to have tally module until the PR is accepted)
+(with the slight modifications to have Taho module until the PR is accepted)

 Just a heads up: this demo requires ssl on localhost.